petiatodorova/QAFundamentals/Lectures/QA-Lectures.md

         => Decomposing the system into smaller understandable subsystems => System architecture
     4. Component specification: Defining each subsystem.
 Task, behavior, inner structure, interfaces.
     5. Programming: Implementing each specified component in a programming language.
        Modules, units, classes

  Testing Tasks
-    1. Component (unit) test: Verifies each software component does it perform correctly according to its specification.
+    1. Component (unit) test:
+       Verifies each software component does it perform correctly according to its specification.
-    2. Integration test: Checks groups of components do they collaborate correctly according to the technical system design.
+    2. Integration test:
+       Checks groups of components do they collaborate correctly according to the technical system design.
-    3. System test: Verifies the system as a whole does it meet the specified system requirements.
+    3. System test:
+       Verifies the system as a whole does it meet the specified system requirements.
-    4. Acceptance test: Does the system meet the customer requirements.
+    4. Acceptance test:
+       Does the system meet the customer requirements.

 Validation vs. Verification
+    1. Validation:
-    1. Validation: Are we building the right system?
+       Are we building the right system?
        Does the product (or a part of it) solve its task?
-Is this product suitable for its intended use?
+    2. Verification:
-    2. Verification: Are we building the system right?
+       Are we building the system right?
        Does the product meet its specification?
 Has it been achieved correctly and completely.

 Development Methodologies